Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Data Analysis

+With the addition of the $\delta p$ cut, the present analysis maximally exploits the two-body kinematic correlations of both detected particles.
 In the inelastic region, $\pi^0$ production dominates.
 In terms of $\delta p$, the $\pi^0$ production ``threshold'' is very close to the elastic peak.
-When reconstructed assuming elastic scattering, protons from $\gamma p \rightarrow \pi^0 p$ at the Bremsstrahlung end-point have $\delta p = 7.4$, 8.1 and 8.8 MeV for $Q^2 = $4.0, 4.8 and 5.6 GeV$^2$, respectively.
+When reconstructed assuming elastic scattering, protons from $\gamma p \rightarrow \pi^0 p$ at the Bremsstrahlung end-point have $\delta p = 7.4$, 8.1 and 8.8 MeV for $Q^2 = $ 4.0, 4.8 and 5.6 GeV$^2$, respectively.
 When compared to the $\delta p$ resolution of $\sim 5$ MeV, there is clearly substantial overlap of the $\pi^0 p$ kinematic phase space with the elastic peak, as in the example of Figure~\ref{simc_data_comp}.
 As $Q^2$ increases at a given beam energy, the $\pi^0 p$ cross section becomes large compared to the $ep$ cross section.

 The effect of underestimating the $\pi^0$ background on the form factor ratio extraction is illustrated in Figure \ref{ptplpmiss}, which shows $P_t$, $P_\ell$ and $f$ as a function of $\delta p$, for events identified as elastic in the original analysis, at $Q^2 = 4.8$ GeV$^2$.

 The data were divided into eight $\delta p$ bins, including six equal-statistics bins inside the cut region of Figure \ref{elasticplots}(c), where $f$ is very small ($-7.3 \le \delta p \le 22.7$ MeV), a seventh bin with a significant fraction of both signal and background ($22.7 \le \delta p \le 60$ MeV), and an eighth bin dominated by background ($\delta p > 60$ MeV).
 Because the $\Delta x$ and $\Delta y$ distributions in the last $\delta p$ bin showed no obvious signature of an elastic peak, $f=1$ was assumed for this bin, consistent with the simulation results shown in Figure \ref{simc_data_comp}.
 Meaningful background estimation and subtraction were not possible for this bin.
 As $\delta p$ increases, the raw transferred polarization components $P_t^{obs}$ and $P_\ell^{obs}$ evolve from their roughly constant values in the signal-dominated region to values that are consistent with the background polarization components $P_t^{inel}$ and $P_\ell^{inel}$.
 The $\delta p$-integrated results for the background polarization, extracted from events rejected by the cuts of Figure \ref{elasticplots}, are plotted at an arbitrary $\delta p=115$ MeV for comparison.